5eqn/aevum-lang/README.md

 Keep in mind that each statement in `do` block gives outside world a chance to change context.
-In this example, by `map id` we shrinked the context, so that only pair with key `id` will be deleted.
+In this example, by `map id` we shrunk the context, so that only pair with key `id` will be deleted.

 By using monadic data structures,